WinzarH/LikertMakeR/README.md

 The package is intended for:

-  1. "Reproducing" or "reverse-engineering" rating-scale data for further analysis and visualisation when only summary statistics have been reported,
+  1. "Reproducing" or "reverse-engineering" rating-scale data for further analysis and visualisation when only summary statistics have been reported.

   2. Teaching.
 Help researchers and students to better understand the relationships among scale properties, correlation, sample size,